scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 of the infrastructure that is needed, offering instead relatively straight-forward abstractions:

-- a *job*, which is an atomic task to repeat on multiple inputs, encapsulated in a linux executable, a bash script or a Docker container,
+- a *job*, which is an atomic, independent task to repeat on multiple inputs, encapsulated in a linux executable, a bash script or a Docker container,

 - a *job definition*, which connects the job with the compute resources